Other ADB Members

 |09A - Swaps info_outline|

-(i) June 16, The Swedish parliament has given its approval to the Riksbank lending around SEK6.9 billion to the International Monetary Fund, for onward lending to low-income countries as part of the IMF’s Poverty Reduction and Growth Trust; (ii) June 17, The government has decided on a contribution to the World Bank's fund for low-income countries, IDA, of SEK9.2 billion, which will be paid out over a period of nine years.
-The contribution to IDA will be crucial for many poor countries as they now tackle the effects of the COVID-19 crisis on public health, the economy and the labor market (where the money should go to for the next 3 years, estimated at SEK3 billion).
+(i) 16 June 2020, The Swedish parliament has given its approval to the Riksbank lending around SEK6.9 billion to the International Monetary Fund, for onward lending to low-income countries as part of the IMF’s Poverty Reduction and Growth Trust; (ii) 17 June 2020, The government has decided on a contribution to the World Bank's fund for low-income countries, IDA, of SEK9.2 billion, which will be paid out over a period of nine years.
+The contribution to IDA will be crucial for many poor countries as they now tackle the effects of the COVID-19 crisis on public health, the economy and the labor market (where the money should go to for the next 3 years, estimated at SEK3 billion); (iii) 30 September 2020, Sweden intends to contribute SEK100 million to the vaccine against COVID-19 in low- and middle-income countries; (iv) 10 November 2020, The government is investing SEK140 million to mitigate the impacts of the COVID-19 pandemic on sexual and reproductive health, with a focus on Africa.

 |10 - No breakdown|